Independent Alliance for Reform

 The Independent Alliance for Reform (Y Gynghrair Annibynnol dros Ddiwygio) was a political group in the Senedd.
 It was founded in October 2020, and had three members.
-The party was dissolved in 2021 when all three of its Senedd Members lost their seats in that year's election.
+The group was dissolved in 2021 when all three of its Senedd Members lost their seats in that year's election.

 Membership

 The following Members of the Senedd were part of the group: